FAIRmat-NFDI/hackathon-fair-spectroscopy-data-2024/docs/parser_plugins.md

     ```

-With these changes, you can parse the `glycine.log` file and show the archive in the terminal:
+With these changes, you can parse the `glycine.log` file and show the archive in the terminal (note we put the `glycine.log` file in the `tests/data/` sub-folder):
 ```sh
 nomad parse tests/data/glycine.log
 ```